-80-Year-Old Man Shoots Woman During Burglary in Reisterstown
+80-Year-Old Man Shoots Woman During Burglary In Reisterstown

 Police say once she recovers and is formally charged she will be identified.

+“We do know that the suspect, the woman involved in this, she lived a short distance away from this homeowner from where this took place.
+The gentleman, we’re not sure what exactly led up to him feeling that he felt the need to fire,” Vinson said.

 Detectives will also review the case with the Baltimore County State’s Attorney’s Office.
+The reason for her break-in is still under investigation.

+The state’s attorney’s office will review the case to make sure the man’s actions were justified.
+WJZ spoke with the man Saturday afternoon, who said he had no comment.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook